 The toffee needs to come to a temperature point just before the hard crack stage.
 Your bubbling sugar mixture needs to reach 145°C (300°F).

 If you don't have a thermometer grab yourself a glass of iced water.
 Add a small drop of the toffee to the water.
 If it firms up straight away, you are good to go.
 If not, keep boiling a little longer.

 If you are using a candy thermometer you will be pretty safe from this happening.
 Trust the temperature guys.

 If your almond toffee ends up being on the chewy side it means it hasn't come up to the right temperature.
 Don't panic if it is chewy, it will still be delicious.

 The biggest pressure point you are going to have with this Almond Roca recipe is getting your toffee candy to the right temperature.
 All without burning or panicking that you will.

 This toffee needs to be stirred.
 It will go against all you know in regard to regular toffee making with white sugar.
-If you don’t stir, the mixture the bottom of the pot will catch and burn.
+If you don't stir, the mixture at the bottom of the pot will catch and burn.